aunrabbas/Black-Scholes-Options-Pricing-/README.md

 # Black-Scholes Options Pricing Calculator

-An options pricing calculator that implements the Black-Scholes model from scratch and visualizes how call and put prices respond to changes in volatility and underlying stock price — displayed as side-by-side heatmaps.
+An options pricing calculator that implements the Black-Scholes model from scratch and visualizes how call and put prices respond to changes in volatility and underlying stock price, displayed as side-by-side heatmaps.

 <img width="1261" height="659" alt="Screenshot 2026-08-02 at 6 07 55 PM" src="https://github.com/user-attachments/assets/5c717c7f-f53d-4a07-80a3-bb55ddf76195" />